nova-video-player/aos-AVP/faq/faq.md

 ## I’d like to request a new feature.

-Feel free to join our [Reddit community](https://www.reddit.com/r/NovaVideoPlayer) or open a feature request on [github project issue](https://github.com/nova-video-player/aos-AVP/issues) .
+Feel free to join our [Reddit community](https://www.reddit.com/r/NovaVideoPlayer) or open a feature request on [github project issue](https://github.com/nova-video-player/aos-AVP/issues).

-## I'd like to report a bug
+## I'd like to report a bug.

 When discussing an issue on reddit, it is best also to report it on [github project issue](https://github.com/nova-video-player/aos-AVP/issues) with details about your specific configuration/setup/hardware/Android version and if possible a way or link or sample to reproduce the problem.
 It is also best to include logs to help figuring out the problem ([debugging procedure](https://github.com/nova-video-player/aos-AVP/wiki/Debugging)).